mattermost/mmctl/docs/mmctl_user_email.rst

 ::

   -h, --help              help for email
+  -p, --password string   The password to authenticate the current user when changing their email address.

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~